kubernetes-sigs/image-builder/docs/book/src/capi/releasing.md

 ### Update Documentation

 There are several files in image-builder itself that refer to the latest release (including this one).
-Create a pull request that updates these to the newly published version.
+Create a pull request that updates these to the newly published version. ([Example PR](https://github.com/kubernetes-sigs/image-builder/pull/1375))

 Wait for this PR to merge before communicating the release to users, so image-builder documentation is consistent.